For general information on types of data relationships, potential complications and how to resolve them, see the following articles:

 - If the two values are equal, all guest ids appear only once, making all values unique.
 We can stop investigating at this stage, given that even if the other side of the relationship has duplicate values for guest id, we'll still be dealing with a One-To-Many relationship, where the unique values are the reservations side, and the duplicate values are on the Payments side.

 You may find instances where you have common symptoms of a many to many (M2M) relationship, but cannot find the root cause of the relationship.
 Such symptoms of a many to many relationship include, high RAM usage during query, ElastiCube size on disk increasing during query, and build failing with 100% RAM.
 In such cases, you may experience The Invisible Many to Many.
-Proceed to this article to find out how to resolve this issue.
+You will find out how to resolve this issue there.